connorheyz/online-notes/md-articles/ap-comp-gov/Iran-Least-You-Need-To-Know.md

 ## System of Government

 ### Unitary System
+Iran is a Unitary system.
+This means that the main or central government holds all of the power.
+In Iran's case, the supreme leader holds all of the power.
 ### Theocracy
+Iran has a theocracy which means that they accept religious figures as their supreme leader.
+In this case, the supreme leader is an interpreter of islam law.
 ### Jurist Guardianship
 Jurist Guardianship gave the senior clergy power over the unfortunate people.
 However, after the 1979 Revolution, Ayatollah Khomeini declared that it gave the senior clergy (himself) authority over all of the Shia community.
 #### *velayet -e faqih*